 Because I don’t have a lot of experience running ultras, I don’t run them hard.
 My strategy is to run conservatively for most of the race, staying in the aerobic zone (this means trying to stay below a heart rate of 145 bpm), and hope that I have something left near the end to finish strong.
 So far this has done alright for me.

-This type of pacing should be that I’m in a zone where I am relying primarily on fat for energy.
+This type of pacing should mean that I’m in a zone where I am relying primarily on fat for energy.
 According to my Metabolic Efficiency Test data, I use something like 650 cal per 10 km at a moderate pace – 120 or so from carbohydrate.
 When walking, my carbohydrate utilization is almost negligible.

 This is all fine in theory, but how did it all play out in real life?